 top of page

-Of the 100,000 women each year who experience birth trauma, 70,000 have birth trauma because of mistreatment and disrespectful care.
 That's why one of the best ways to prevent birth trauma is to ensure women have access to continuity of care with a known care provider.
-Unfortunately, less than one in eight birth women in Australia have access to such models of maternity care.
-One of MCA's main goals is to advocate for better access to continuity of care in order to prevent more women from suffering birth trauma.
+Unfortunately, less than one in eight birthing women in Australia have access to such models of maternity care.

-2. Have your say at NSW Parliamentary Inquiry into Birth Trauma
+NSW Parliamentary Inquiry into Birth Trauma

 The Committee invited submissions from women, members of the community and organisations about their experiences and views on birth trauma, including experiences of obstetric violence, lack of informed consent and harassment by healthcare providers.
 Submissions closed on 15 August 2023 and MCA presented a lengthy submission and response to questions at an inquiry hearing in September, which you can find below.